PoSIG Admission Requirements

 Do the reference letters have to be attached to the application form sent, or do they have to be forwarded separately directly from the referees?

-Applicants must send all documents as pdf file by uploading at the Upload Documents Section at the PoSIG Application Platform.
+Applicants are required to submit all documents as PDF files via the Upload Documents section of the PoSIG Application Platform.

 Do the letters have to come from academic referees, i.e. be written by professors, or can they also be from employers or supervisors?

-It is preferable to hand in at least one academic reference letter.
-However, should it be difficult for the applicant to trace their professors after a long time or to have a professional referee in the absence of practical experience, the PoSIG Coordinators’ Board will accept two letters coming from a field that is of relevance to the application in question (relevance in terms of political science expertise, motivation to perform Political Science – Integration and Governance studies, etc.).
+Applicants are encouraged to submit at least one academic reference letter.
+In the event that the applicant is unable to locate their professors after a significant amount of time or lacks a professional referee due to a lack of practical experience, the PoSIG Coordinators' Board will accept two letters from relevant fields (e.g., political science expertise, motivation to perform Political Science – Integration and Governance studies, etc.).

 Is there a possibility to apply for the programme without having already finished the first university degree (for example: applying in March – finishing university in June – starting PoSIG in autumn)?

 Yes.
-Applicants completing the degree entry requirements prior to the application deadline are requested to provide a current transcript of exams by 31 August 2017.
+Applicants who have completed the degree entry requirements prior to the application deadline are requested to provide a current transcript of exams by August 31st before the PoSIG study year begins.
 Their offer will be conditional until they provide the original or officially certified copies of their diploma.

 Will there be a waiting list?

-The Coordinators’ Board of the participating universities will decide about the ranking of the candidates and a waiting list based on the assessment and the selection criteria.
+The Coordinators' Board of the participating universities will determine the ranking of the candidates and the composition of the waiting list based on the assessment and selection criteria.

 Why do I have to pay 35€ if I am not sure whether I will be selected?